darthwalsh/IsTheBabyHereYet/README.md

 Welcome to the world, **Jenna Martin Walsh**!

-She's 6lbs 12oz, and as delivered by C-section May 18th at 7am.
+She's 6lbs 12oz, and was delivered by C-section May 18th at 7am.

 We are all grateful to be healthy, and we're recovering.